- A counselor can help you understand your feelings and problems.

 When you are referred for counseling, you may be referred to a psychiatrist, psychologist, social worker, psychiatric nurse practitioner, or licensed mental health counselor.
 All of these professionals are also referred to as therapists and are trained to understand feelings and behaviors and know ways to help people through difficult times.
 There are counselors in all the following disciplines who work with teenagers:

 - Psychiatrist- a medical doctor (M.D.) who has graduated from medical school, with extra training in psychiatry.
-A psychiatrist provides counseling and also can prescribe medications that can help depression, anxiety and other problems.
+Some psychiatrists only prescribe medications but some also provide therapy.

-- Psychologist- has graduated from college and graduate school and has the degree Ph.D., Psy.D., or Ed.D.
+- Psychologist- has graduated from college and graduate school and has the degree Ph.D., Psy.D., or Ed.D (may vary in different states or countries).
 A psychologist provides counseling and can also do special testing to understand certain problems such as learning disabilities.

 - Social Worker- a therapist who has graduated from college and graduate school, where she/he studied counseling.
-A social worker has the degree M.S.W. and the certification LCSW or LICSW.
+A social worker has the degree M.S.W. and the certification LCSW or LICSW (this may vary in different states or countries).
 She/he provides individual and family counseling, often has a special understanding of how families work and may be able to connect people with services in their communities.

 - Psychiatric Nurse Practitioners (NP)- are nurses who have a master’s degree and a special certificate to specialize in mental health issues and counseling.
 They are able to prescribe medications that can help with depression, anxiety and other problems.